Dr. Oz’s Ultimate Pancake Test + Stedman Graham’s Life Advice | Dr. Oz | S10 | Ep 139 | Full Episode

 And a lot of it's been family pressure.

-You know, that wasn't my true passion.
+You know, I that wasn't my true passion.

-And it's just something that I was used to.
+I have a routine, like Stedman said earlier, and it's just something that I was used to.

-And what I'm trying to do is find my purpose, find my actual passion, and what I want to do.
+And what I'm trying to do is find my purpose, find my actual passion and what I want to do.

 I've tried going back to school.

-I've tried, you know what I mean, just talking amongst friends, just throwing ideas out there, thinking of certain things, you know, in the business field, talking to coworkers.
+Just talking amongst friends, just throwing ideas out there, thinking of certain things, you know, in the business field, talking to coworkers.

-Okay, so finance is where?
+so we, finance is where?

 All over the world.

-Okay, and then you want to learn as much as you can about the financial world before you jump out there.
+all about skills yes organize your skills on what you do well Okay, and then you want to learn as much as you can about the financial world before you jump out there.

-So, you got to mind map, spend time on mind mapping and having clarity around what is it that you really want to do.
+So you've got to mind map, spend time on mind mapping and having clarity around what is it that you really want to do.

-And then you want to organize experts and talk to people about how they actually do it.
+organize experts and talk to people about how they actually do it.

 And you want to create a model for success around specifically what you want to do and what you want to spend your time on.